raspberrypilearning/target-practice/en/step_4.md

 ---
 # The shoot_arrow function goes here
 def shoot_arrow():
-  global hit_color # Can be used in other functions
+  global hit_colour # Can be used in other functions
   arrow_x = randint(100, 300) # Store a random number between 100 and 300
   arrow_y = randint(100, 300) # Store a random number between 100 and 300
   hit_color = get(arrow_x, arrow_y) # Get the hit colour